 2. Simucube 2 Pro

-The Simucube 2 Pro is made from high-quality materials and has an anodized metal finish.
+Like the Ultimate base that took the top spot, the Simucube 2 Pro is made from high-quality materials, and it has an anodized metal finish.
 This does mean that if you are looking for something that is highly aesthetically pleasing, this could be the wheel base for you.
 However, it is a heavy one, coming in at just over 11 kg, so you will need to make sure that your rig can handle the weight and the power.

-One of the other selling points of the Simucube 2 Pro is the built-in quick release system.
-This allows you to quickly take off your racing wheel and replace it with a new one if need be, or simply to save some space when you are not using it.
-You can also take advantage of the wireless wheel capabilities which allow you to change the wheel rim even faster.
+Along with the wireless functionality that is shared by the Ultimate and Sport wheel bases, another of the other selling points of the Simucube 2 Pro is the excellent built-in quick release system.
+This allows you to quickly take off your racing wheel and replace it with a new one if need be, such as when changing between F1 racing and rallying.

-The Simucube 2 Pro is the ideal choice if you want the most power for your money, and so comes in second place on our list of the best direct drive servo wheel bases.
+The Simucube 2 Pro is the ideal choice if you want a huge amount of torque for a reasonable price point, and so it comes in second place on our list of the best direct drive wheel bases.